Executive Summary

 The Two-Step Framework: A Codified Test

-The threshold inquiry is whether the municipality is performing the service in its public capacity or its quasiprivate capacity.
-This is a binary categorization that depends on two factors: the purpose underlying the municipality's participation in the service, and the nature of the relationship between the municipality and the recipients of the service.
+The threshold inquiry is whether the municipality is performing the service in its public capacity or its quasi-private capacity.
+This is a binary categorization based on two factors: the purpose underlying the municipality's participation in the service and the nature of the relationship between the municipality and the service recipients.

-Quasiprivate capacity is characterized by discretion, individual benefit, and contract.
-A municipality is acting in its quasiprivate capacity when it provides a discretionary service for private emolument within the scope of a contractual relationship.
-The Court catalogued the long-recognized scope of quasiprivate services: the supply and distribution of a commodity, ash collection, garbage removal, and sanitary sewer services (Supervisors of Manheim Twp., 38 A.2d at 276).
-These are services that municipalities may but need not provide, that compete with or could be supplied by private market participants, and that involve a definable customer relationship.
+Quasi-private capacity is characterized by discretion, individual benefit, and a contractual relationship.
+A municipality acts in its quasi-private capacity when it offers discretionary service for private benefit under contract.
+The Court identified quasi-private services such as supplying and distribution of commodities, ash collection, garbage removal, and sanitary sewer services (Supervisors of Manheim Twp., 38 A.2d at 276).
+These are optional services that could be provided by private entities and involve a clear customer relationship.

 Step Two: Proportionality (Only If Reached)

-If, and only if, the municipality is acting in its quasiprivate capacity, the court proceeds to step two, which asks whether the associated charge is measured by the service rendered.
-Under Supervisors of Manheim Township, a charge that is reasonably proportional to the extent of use or the value of the service rendered is a fee.
-A charge that has “no necessary or likely connection between the amount of the charge and the services rendered” is, in legal effect, a tax.
-Because the West Chester majority resolved the case at step one, it expressly did not reach proportionality with respect to the Stormwater Charge.
+If the municipality is acting in its quasi-private capacity, the court considers whether the charge is proportional to the service provided.
+Under the Supervisors of Manheim Township, a charge is a fee if it is reasonably proportional to the use or value received.
+If there is “no necessary or likely connection between the amount of the charge and the services rendered,” it is considered a tax.
+In this case, the Court did not address proportionality with respect to the Stormwater Charge because it resolved the matter at step one.

 | Indicator | Suggests Public Capacity (Tax) | Suggests Quasiprivate Capacity (Fee) |